Driver licences for women from refugee backgrounds

 Microfinance network support

 Good Shepherd NZ supports the wider microfinance community with networking events and resources, for people working in microfinance and other stakeholders to get together and share ideas.
-The Microfinance Resources section below has information about topics that may be of useful to people working in, or interested in, microfinance in New Zealand.
+The Microfinance Resources section on the right has information about topics that may be useful to people working in, or interested in, microfinance in New Zealand.

 If you are interested in microfinance and want to be on our mailing list please email us at firstname.lastname@example.org.
 We’d love to hear from you!